marcdragon123/343Project/docs/meetings/Meeting#2_Sept_20_2017.md

 topics covered:

-1.database: chosing the structure of the database, still not confirmed.
+1. Database: chosing the structure of the database, still not confirmed.
 Ahmad will speak to some database experts to see their input and will have an answer by thursday Sept 21st.

 2. Decided server side language